All Episodes

 Do you anticipate us having an opportunity to question?

-I don't know that you don't know.
+I don't know that.

 I don't know.

-I haven't uh we haven't discussed that.
+We haven't discussed that.

-You don't know that the judiciary committee is going to get an opportunity to question the inspector general of the Justice Department.
+You don't know that the Judiciary Committee is going to get an opportunity to question the Inspector General of the Justice Department who issued a scathing report on the former FBI.

 We will do that at an appropriate time.

-That there is a lot of information that was not included in the inspector general's report on me.
+That there is a lot of information that was not included in the Inspector General's report on me.

-Um I have filed a federal lawsuit to address the circumstances under which I was fired.
+I have filed a federal lawsuit to address the circumstances under which I was fired.

-Um I expect you will see a lot of that information come out in the course of that suit.
+I expect you will see a lot of that information come out in the course of that suit.

 Can you say if you're encouraged by what you saw in the Daily Beast?

-Um, and I am confident that there is more information to come.
+And I am confident that there is more information to come.

-Uh 24 now to the top of the hour.
+24 now to the top of the hour.

-Uh when all of this comes out, I am sure it's called Witch Hunt, the story of the greatest mass delusion in American political history.
+When all of this comes out, I am sure it's called Witch Hunt, the story of the greatest mass delusion in American political history.

-The guy that was fired for lying and leaking.
+Now he is a fake news CNN contributor, the guy that was fired for lying and leaking.

-Now, before that, it got interesting because Jim Jordan was just ripping apart Jerry Nadler as it relates to whether he plans on bringing in the inspector general after he comes out with his report on Pfizer abuse, which shows what a political hack and phony conspiracy theorist liar he is.
+Now, before that, it got interesting because Jim Jordan was just ripping apart Jerry Nadler as it relates to whether he plans on bringing in the Inspector General after he comes out with his report on FISA abuse, which shows what a political hack and phony conspiracy theorist liar he is with us, Greg Jarrett, to get weigh in on all of that.

 One last thing.